zarify/clipy/docs/user/feedback.md

 ## Why feedback?

-Sometimes we need a bit of a nudge, either towards something or away from someone.
-Feedback gives problem authors a way of giving *formative* advice as a program is written.
+Sometimes we need a bit of a nudge, either towards something or away from something.
+Feedback gives problem authors a way of giving formative advice *as a program is written*.

 ### Types of feedback